BlaqueDevs/se-assignment-day-4-software-project-management-Arapbwogo/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18953682&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
-The crucial role of timely delivery in projwct management.
+The crucial role of timely delivery in project management.
 1. Customer Satisfaction

 Meeting Expectations: Customers have expectations about when a project will be completed.
 Delivering on time fulfills those expectations and builds trust and confidence.